2020 College Football Playoff rankings predictions: Final Top 25

 - Peach Bowl (Jan.
 1): Georgia vs. Cincinnati

-- Rose Bowl (Jan.
-1 — CFP Semifinals): Clemson vs. Ohio State
+- College Football Playoff semifinal at A&T Stadium in Arlington, Texas (Jan.
+1)*: Clemson vs. Ohio State

 - Sugar Bowl (Jan.
 1 — CFP Semifinals): Alabama vs. Notre Dame